WanyeLin/learngit/readme.txt

-Gits is a version control system  .
+Gits is a distributed version control system  .
 Fits is free software